hudson-trading/corral/doc/02_adapting.md

   * Otherwise, call `await_resume()` and transition to `Done`.

 * `InitialCxlPend`: We did an early-cancel and it did not succeed immediately.
-We still don't know if the awaitable is ready, so need to check that.
+We still don't know if the awaiter is ready, so need to check that.
   * Call `await_ready()`, transitioning to `ReadyAfterCancel` if it returns true or `CancelPending` otherwise.

 * `CancelPending`: We did an early-cancel and it did not succeed immediately.
-We also know the awaitable is not ready, so we can suspend.
+We also know the awaiter is not ready, so we can suspend.
   And it's fine to check readiness redundantly as well.
   * Can call `await_ready()`, transitioning to `ReadyAfterCancel` if it returns true or staying in `CancelPending` otherwise.